15 1 8

 Once it’s established you have the potential of earning a rather substantial passive income for years to come.

-There are plenty of company’s that you could join as an affiliate such as:
+There is plenty of company’s that you could join as an affiliate such as:

 - Best Buy